inhedron/mqtt-mongo-player/README.md

 # mqtt-mongo-player

-This NodeJS application publish messages to MQTT that stored by [mqtt-mongo-recorder](https://github.com/inhedron/mqtt-mongo-recorder).
+This NodeJS application publish messages which stored by [mqtt-mongo-recorder](https://github.com/inhedron/mqtt-mongo-recorder) to MQTT

 Example
 =======